 9. How much soil is needed for each composite sample?

 Cooperative Extension Education, 377 Schroon River Road, Warrensburg between 8:30 am and 4:30 pm on weekdays.
 Testing for pH alone is done on-site at the Education Center; nutrient and specialized tests are sent out to an area laboratory.
 For more details on available tests, and to download the forms required for each, please visit our page on "Soil Testing Services".

 11. What information needs to accompany the samples?

 For cultivated crops:

 Soil name and map symbol from soil survey (available at the Cooperative Extension Education)

 Crop to be grown

 Manure rates applied

-12. How long will it take to get test results?
+12. How long will it take to get the test results?

-The fees are payable when the sample is submitted to the Cooperative Extension Center.
+Payable when the sample is submitted to the Cornell Cooperative Extension.